nds-swe/swdt/docs/tasks/spring-starter.md

 Invest into your own starter!
 Clearly you can just take the sample and claim it yours 👺, but, how much will you have learned about dependencies, annotations and Spring then?
 :::

+## Spring
+You can read a [small introduction to Spring from the NDS side](/docs/tools/spring) in the tools section.

 ## Starter App
 In the lecture we have analysed the application once already.
 A key skill of an engineer is to be able to dive into someone elses code.